agraebe/Take-Me-Home-Now/README.md

 - [x] Adaptive UI based on the gender of Uber user

 # Backlog
 - [ ] Use the API to create an [iOS Today Extension](https://www.raywenderlich.com/83809/ios-8-today-extension-tutorial).
-Just like the Waze extenstion, with buttons for predefined places
+Just like the Waze extension, with buttons for predefined places
 - [ ] Add other Uber products
-- [ ] Extend Face++ itegration.
+- [ ] Extend Face++ integration.
 For instance, when multiple faces are recognized, identify and select the most prominent one
 - [ ] Improve UI to show more information about ongoing requests.
 Requires access to production API or manual infusion of data into the Sandbox responses (e.g. different drivers, cars, ETA)

 # Installation